Gina Lollobrigida: Personal life

-In October 2006, at age 79, she announced to Spain's ¡Hola! magazine her engagement to a 45-year-old Spanish businessman, Javier Rigau y Rafols (Javier Rigau i Ràfols).
+In October 2006, aged 79, she announced to Spain's ¡Hola! magazine her engagement to a 45-year-old Spanish businessman, Javier Rigau y Rafols (Javier Rigau i Ràfols).
 They had met at a party in Monte Carlo in 1984 and had since become companions.
 The engagement was called off on 6 December 2006, reportedly because of the strain of intense media interest.

-In 2006 Lollobrigida and Rigau signed a prenuptial agreement and married in Spain.
-In January 2013, she started legal action against Rigau, claiming that her ex-boyfriend had staged a secret ceremony in which he "married" an imposter pretending to be her at a registry office in Barcelona.
+In 2006, Lollobrigida and Rigau signed a prenuptial agreement and married in Spain.
+In January 2013, she started legal action against Rigau, claiming that her ex-partner had staged a secret ceremony in which he "married" an imposter pretending to be her at a registry office in Barcelona.
 She said he intended to lay claim to her estate after her death.
 Lollobrigida accused Rigau of fraud, saying that he had earlier obtained the legal right to act on her behalf with a power of attorney, and carried out the plot to get extra power.
 "A while ago he convinced me to give him my power of attorney.
 He needed it for some legal affairs.
 But instead, I fear that he took advantage of the fact that I don't understand Spanish ...
 Who knows what he had me sign."
 In March 2017, she lost her court action, but subsequently said that she would appeal.

 Lollobrigida had a habit of referring to herself in the third person.